-The LAT network is headed by the LAT Committee, which is a steering committee that works with Legislative Advocate Esperanza Ross to interact with the State legislators, promote legislation favorable to manufactured-home owners and oppose harmful legislation.
-The LAT Committee develops the action plan for homeowner support for each bill.
+The LAT network is headed by the LAT Committee, which is a steering committee that works with our Legislative Advocate (lobbyist).
+The LAT Committee develops the action plan for homeowner support or opposition for each bill.

-The current LAT Committee is Craig Hull (Chair), Anne Anderson, Mary Jo Baretich, Laura Calderwood, Jean Crowder (Ex Officio), Myra Cubos, Joseph Diaz, Ray Downing, Ron Faas, Don Hart, Diane McPherson, Kitty Wallace, Judith Westerlund, and Judy Wilson.
-Esperanza Ross is our adviser.
+The current LAT Committee is Craig Hull (Chair), Anne Anderson (Co-Chair), Mary Jo Baretich, Jean Crowder (Ex Officio), Myra Cubos, Joseph Diaz, Ray Downing, Ron Faas, Don Hart, Diane McPherson, Kitty Wallace, Judith Westerlund, and Judy Wilson.

-- If a park has a GSMOL Chapter, the Chapter should appoint a board member to serve in this capacity (who can be one of the regular officers), and notify the Home Office.
+- If a park has a GSMOL Chapter, the Chapter appoints a board member to serve in this capacity (who can be one of the regular officers).

-- The LC should keep park residents informed on the progress of the bills, which can be tracked via our 2017 Bills page.
+- The LC keeps park residents informed on the progress of the bills, which can be tracked via our 2017 Bills page.
 The LC can make reports at Chapter or HOA meetings.
-LCs are encouraged to compile an email list of the GSMOL members and other residents in their park, and a phone list for people who don’t have email, to establish a parkwide LAT network.

 - LCs are also encouraged to seek out other “Legislative Enthusiasts” and assemble a Legislative Action Team for the park.
 These people will help with campaigns – delivering flyers, setting up phone trees, coordinating letter-writing events, etc. The park LAT can also participate in local legislative efforts, such as working with ordinances, supporting MH-friendly candidates for state or local office, etc.